daviddbal/rrule-parser-ajax2/README.md

 # rrule-parser-simple-jsp-ajax

-A simple iCalendar RRULE parser using a simple Java servlet, JSP and JavaScript using AJAX.
+A iCalendar RRULE parser using a simple Java servlet, JSP and JavaScript using AJAX.
 The AJAX code allows the server response to be displayed on the same page without a refresh (Asynchronous data transer).

 This version includes some styling and extra controls to build a RRULE instead of requiring the user to type it.